ElektraInitiative/libelektra/src/bindings/xfconf/README.md

 ## Files

-- The header files of this implementation are provided by xfconf and are not included here.
+- The header files of this implementation are provided by Xfconf and are not included here.
 - The resulting library is called `libxfconfbinding.so`

 ## Classes